Biotech

 Eli Lilly expects Mounjaro to launch for obesity in Q2 2023 and might be a serious competitor to Wegovy.

 Mounjaro was already a very successful type-2 diabetes drug.
-UBS analysts suspect that with an approval for obesity treatment, Mounjaro could become the first drug to sell for more than $25B in just one year.
+UBS analysts suspect that with approval for obesity treatment, Mounjaro could become the first drug to sell for more than $25B in just one year.

 For the foreseeable future, it is likely that the obesity market will be split between Novo Nordisk and Eli Lilly, with the ratio of this partition yet to be seen.

-Altimmune, Inc. (ALT)
+3. Altimmune, Inc.

 Altimmune is performing phase 2 of clinical trials for its obesity-treating drug pemvidutide.
-The molecule is acting on GLP-1, but also Glucagon, giving hopes that it could also help liver functions, and mimic the effect of exercise in addition to the hunger-reduction effect of GLP-1.
+The molecule is acting on GLP-1, but also Glucagon, giving hopes that it could also help liver functions and mimic the effect of exercise in addition to the hunger-reduction effect of GLP-1.

 Source: Altimmune